Nearly Half of US 127 Accidents Linked to Young Drivers

 Consequences of violating these restrictions result in a license suspension for at least one year, after which driving will be reassessed.
 In conjunction with parental involvement, these regulations help keep young drivers safe on the road.

 As personal injury attorneys dedicated to representing the seriously injured, the last client we want walking through our doors is a young driver.
-While a US 127 accident is still possible, it’s our hope that with some education, good examples, and state regulations, our teen drivers are a little safer on the road, especially during the “100 deadliest days” of summer.
+While a US 127 accident is still possible, it’s our hope that with some education, good examples, and state regulations, our teen drivers are a little safer on the road.

 If you, a loved one, or your teenaged driver has been injured in an auto accident, we’re here to help.
 You can call us for a free, confidential initial case evaluation at 866.758.0031 or fill out an online form here.